 Profit growth will also follow, as AbbVie expects the transaction to be 10% accretive to adjusted earnings-per-share over the first full year following the close of the transaction, with peak accretion of greater than 20%.

-AbbVie was already an undervalued stock, before the acquisition was announced, and we still believe it is.
-Based on expected earnings-per-share of ~$8.78 for 2019, AbbVie stock trades for a price-to-earnings ratio of 8.1.
+AbbVie was already an undervalued stock before the acquisition was announced, and we still believe it is.
+Based on expected earnings-per-share of ~$9.66 for 2020, AbbVie stock trades for a price-to-earnings ratio of just 7.

-We believe AbbVie deserves a P/E ratio of at least 13, which represents our fair value estimate for the stock.
-An expanding P/E multiple to our fair value estimate of 13 would boost shareholder returns by approximately 9.9% per year over the next five years.
+We believe AbbVie deserves a P/E ratio of at least 10.5, which represents our fair value estimate for the stock.
+An expanding P/E multiple to our fair value estimate of 10.5 would boost shareholder returns by approximately 8.4% per year over the next five years.
 We recently moved our fair value estimate down from 13 times earnings to 10.5 to account for declining Humira revenue, but even with this lower fair value target, AbbVie is very cheaply priced today.